 Other guitar finishes

 Polyester guitar finishes

-Polyester was very popular by Fender in the seventies.
+Polyester was very popular with Fender in the seventies.
 It’s a plastic-based finish is that is applied as a thick layer.
 It is a very durable finish and ages well.
-The common belief is that Polyester will not affect the guitar’s tone to any appreciable amount.
+The common belief is that Polyester will not appreciably affect the guitar’s tone.